o2r-project/o2r-meta/README.md

 ## License

-o2r-meta is licensed under Apache License, Version 2.0, see file LICENSE.
+o2r-meta is licensed under Apache License, Version 2.0, see file LICENSE.Copyright (C) 2016, 2017 - o2r project.
-The documentation of the schemas available at ```o2r-meta/schema/docs/``` is licensed under a [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The documentation of the schemas available at ```o2r-meta/schema/docs/``` that is also to be included in the ERC Spec, is licensed under a [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+To the extent possible under law, the people who associated CC0 with this work have waived all copyright and related or neighboring rights to this work.
+This work is published from: Germany.
-Copyright (C) 2016, 2017 - o2r project.

 ## Installation